Szczebrzeszyn: After the Zamość Uprising

 In July the Polish resistance carried out the country-wide Operation Tempest, and in the Zamość region the town of Szczebrzeszyn and Zamość itself were freed by the partisans.

 In literature

 The name Szczebrzeszyn is infamous for being very difficult to pronounce for non-native speakers.
-Polish poet, Jan Brzechwa used the town's name in his poem entitled Chrząszcz.
-The line with Szczebrzeszyn goes like this:
+Polish poet, Jan Brzechwa, used the town's name in his poem entitled Chrząszcz.
+The first line is: